Remote Debugging Web Apps on iOS from Linux

 I hate Apple.
 If you’re reading this, you likely do too.
 You see, I’m a humble web developer building simple web apps.
-That’s what I was doing when Apple came along and added in some complications.
+That’s what I was doing when Apple came along complicated things.
 All I wanted to do was debug one app and find out why so many features were broken for iOS users.
 On a computer, this is as simple as pressing F12

 to open the developer tools in my browser.
 For Android devices, it’s slightly more complicated but still easy enough with Firefox and Chrome.
 To debug a website on an iOS device from any computer that is not an Apple device is incredibly painful.